Lost Sanctity

 Final Words

-While Dungeon Delve faced challenges and ended up with unforeseen bugs, the experience has been valuable.
-Reflecting on the overscoping and fixation on our idealized vision, I view it as an opportunity for a do-over, armed with newfound insights and a commitment to refined project management.
+While LostSanctitity faced challenges and ended up with unforeseen bugs, the experience has been valuable.
+Reflecting on the overscoping and fixation on our idealized vision, I view it as an opportunity for a do-over, armed with newfound insights and a commitment to improved project management.